maaretp/legacy/README.md

 ### YouTube

 This folder holds text transcripts of the talks on my own YouTube channel, generated from YouTube's auto-captions, so the words are searchable and reusable even though I prefer writing storylines down.

+### Podcasts

+This folder collects the podcast episodes, panels and live conversations I have appeared on, from the index at [maaretp.com/contributions](https://maaretp.com/contributions/).
+Most are audio-only, so each entry keeps the show notes or description the episode page carried rather than a transcript.

+### External articles

+This folder collects articles and papers I wrote for other people's platforms - blogs, magazines, books and conference proceedings - with the text pulled in where the source still allows it, so the words survive the platforms.